overmindstudios/BlenderUpdater/README.md

 ## Download
 Here's the latest release: [https://github.com/ogierm/BlenderUpdater/releases/latest](https://github.com/ogierm/BlenderUpdater/releases/latest)

-### Windows
+### Windows x86-64
 You can grab the release .exe, copy it into a folder on your hard drive and execute BlenderUpdater.exe.
+If it fails to run, try running it as admin.

-### Linux & OSX
+### Windows x86, Linux & OSX
-Frozen binary files for Linux and OSX coming soon.
+As I am not using these, I can't freeze (build) any executable files for them.
+Please check out the [original repository](https://github.com/ogierm/BlenderUpdater/releases/latest), as the main dev planned on adding those down the line.
 As of now, just run "python BlenderUpdater.py" on your system (make sure that the dependencies are met).

 ## Usage
 Specify a folder on your system (e.g. `C:\Blender`) where the Blender build will be copied to.
 The tool will not create a new directory by itself, so make sure you create one first.